loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 == Values & environments <TypesAndValues>

-#ln programs consist of two syntactic fragments:
+#ln programs consist of the two syntactic fragments:

 #indent[
   - The _positive fragment_ describes how values are created.
-When we talk about values we refer to the positive fragment.
+Seen in the grammar of #ln in @grammar_ln as _Values_
   - The _negative fragment_: describes how to consume environments of values.
-The negative fragment can also be referred to as commands.
+Seen in the grammar of #ln in @grammar_ln as _Commands_
 ]

 The typing rules for values and commands are given the form $Gamma tack v : A$ and $Gamma tack c$, respectively.